matdombrock/pico-lua/README.md

 This will be automatically build and included into the compiled C code. (see `convert_lua.sh`)

+The Lua code in `./lua_src_sys/tools.lua` will be provided to all user scripts under the `tools` object.

+The main `./lua_src_usr/script.lua` should define a `Main_loop(ticks)` function.
+This will be called periodically by the Lua code in `./lua_src_sys/handler.lua` and automatically supports async operations using Lua coroutines.

 See the existing script for examples of Lua API usage.